wp-plugins/use-the-attachment-image/readme.txt

 Contributors: tomthewebmaster
 Tags: image, attachment image, thumbnail, magazine Requires at least: 2.7
-Tested up to: 2.9.2
+Tested up to: 3.0
 Stable tag: trunk

 Allows the first attachment image associated with a post to be used in different locations throughout a blog.

 == Description ==

-Use the Attachment Image! allows the first attachment image associated with a post to be displayed nearly anywhere on a blog, simply by adding a special funtion to a loop.
-This is a perfect compliment for magazine themes.
+Use the Attachment Image! allows the first attachment image associated with a post to be displayed nearly anywhere on a blog, simply by adding a special function to a loop.
+This plugin is a perfect compliment for magazine themes.

 This plugin can include images of nearly any size, simply by using the included `<?php use_the_attachment_image(); ?>` function.
 See the installation page for more details regarding usage.